- A Case of Crimes against humanity

 A canoe has to make its way through reed beds to reach Nyachikadza from Kazingizi.
 “The journey takes more than two hours,” a group of young fishermen told the Platform for Investigative Journalism/Michiru Digest.

-Residents of the Mphukira and Ndonyo group of villages in Nyachikadza walk 25 kilometres to a health centre in the Ndamera Traditional Authority, while those from Guta and Tchapo villages seek health services in Mbenje, a considerable distance away.
+The Mphukira and Ndonyo group of villages in Nyachikadza walk 25 kilometres to a health centre in the Ndamera Traditional Authority.
+In contrast, those from Guta and Tchapo villages seek health services in Mbenje, a considerable distance away.

 As a result, some women give birth at home without any medical attention during their pregnancy.